-Since past couple of months, we have been receiving multiple emails from many of you asking for the posts related to LeanFT.
-We always tried to address all your questions as appropriately as possible and will continue to do so, this time we thought to come up with a comprehensive tutorial on LeanFT, which will help to address most of the scenarios around LeanFT.
-Here you go, the most awaited Series LeanFT Tutorial.
-This series will contain posts on various aspects, feature, components of LeanFT, our aim is to get yourself acquainted completely.
+Since past couple of months, we have been receiving multiple emails from many of you asking for the materials related to LeanFT.
+We always tried to address all you ask as appropriately and will continue to do so, but we thought to come up with a comprehensive tutorial on LeanFT, which will help to address most of the problems.
+So, here is the most awaited Tutorial Series for LeanFT.
+This series will contain posts on various aspects, feature, components of LeanFT, our aim is to get yourself acquainted with LeanFT completely.
 If you don’t want to miss any post, subscribe now and as always feel free to reach us if you have any doubts, comments, suggestions.

 What is LeanFT?